GLOBAL MARKETS-Wall St drops for third day, dollar cuts losses

 avert bankruptcy.

-four decades.
-It was last off 0.42 percent.
-The data made rate
+than four decades.
+It was last off 0.50 percent.
+The data made

 .